ailinykh/blog/blog/2021-02-16-dependency-inversion-principle.md

 ![ViewController dependency diagram](/assets/2021/dependency-inversion-diagram.svg)
 </div>

-The `UIViewController` depends from `URLSession`, and it means that `URLSession` __can't__ be replaced with another _Network_ client such as [Alamofire](https://github.com/Alamofire/Alamofire) without changing the _Presentation Module_.
+The `UIViewController` depends on `URLSession` concrete implementation.
+And it means that `URLSession` __can't__ be replaced with another _Network_ client such as [Alamofire](https://github.com/Alamofire/Alamofire) without changing the _Presentation Module_.

 ## Solution

 This problem can be solved with Dependency Inversion just by adding another abstraction between concrete implementations.
-Some kind of protocol that can live in _Presentation Module_ and the _Network Module_ can conform to it.
+Some `protocol` that can live in _Presentation Module_ and the _Network Module_ can conform to it.

 <div style={{textAlign: 'center'}}>